 Hugo Medio (Voiced by Hiroki Takahashi)

-- Animal Motifs: His spiky hair and his wild design evoke the Hellhound.
-Both of of his official mechs are based on famous examples of them (Cerberus and Garm).
+- Animal Motifs: His spiky Anime Hair and wild design evokes the Hellhound, including one of two secondary Leitmotifs upon receiving the Mid-Season Upgrade (see below).
+Both of his official mecha are based on famous examples of the mythological creature ("Cerberus" and "Garm").

 - Attack Drones: Cerberus' "Machinegun Pods" and Cerberus Ignite Form G's "Raygun Pods" are a wire-guided variant.

 - Chest Blaster: Garmraid Blaze Form G's "Terminus Blaster" and "Execution Raid"

 - Color-Coded for Your Convenience: Hugo's color scheme is predominantly red, with his first Leitmotif being "Burning Red", just to drive the point home.
 While he doesn't quite like the color, the song name also fits as he's Hot-Blooded.

 - Early-Bird Cameo: Original Generation Gaiden